The Sulla Tips:

 great time because they were celebrating the fact that my husband and I had

-on whether they were in an air conditioned room, or anything else for that
+dependent on whether they were in an air conditioned room, or anything else for

-matter.
-I have mentioned this fact to several guests and I swear that not
+that matter.
+I have mentioned this fact to several guests and I swear

-one of them actually remembered that the AC wasnÕt working.
-Now had I made a
+that not one of them actually remembered that the AC wasnÕt working.
+Now had I

-big deal and confronted the caterers angrily or run off to a private room in
+made a big deal and confronted the caterers angrily or run off to a private

 HereÕs what one